MICA-MNI/BrainSpace/docs/pages/matlab_doc/visualization/plot_hemispheres.rst

 ::

-   handles = plot_hemispheres(data,surface);
-   handles = plot_hemispheres(data,surface,parcellation);
+   handles = plot_hemispheres(data,surface,varargin);

-- *data*: n n-by-1 vector of data to plot where n is the number of vertices or parcels.
+- *data*: an n-by-m vector of data to plot where n is the number of vertices or parcels, and m the number of markers to plot.
 - *surface*: a surface readable by :ref:`convert_surface` or a two-element cell array containing left and right hemispheric surfaces in that order.
-- *parcellation*: an m-by-1 vector containing the parcellation scheme, where m is the number of vertices.
+- *varargin*: Name-Value Pairs (see below).
 - *handles*: a structure containing the handles of the graphics objects.

 ------------------